Changing the Narrative at The Village

 This year at The Village, Indigenous artists share their perspectives on Toronto’s colonial past, remind us of the original caretakers of the land, and ask us to remain hopeful about the future.

-- Hope & Healing: Consider those whose voices have been historically displaced from spaces like The Village, while viewing an installation of yarn flowers in The Village’s School House, created by Métis artist Tracey-Mae Chambers.
-June 1 to October 6, 2024.
+• #HopeandHealingcanada: Consider those whose voices have been historically displaced from spaces like The Village, while viewing a site-specific installation around Second House, created by Métis artist Tracey-Mae Chambers.
+August 11 to October 5, 2025.

-- Spirit Wind: Explore the the Inuit narrative, The Soul That Let Itself Be Born Again in All the Animals Of The Earth, through Inuk artist Barry Best’s series of eight woodcarving installations.
-September to December, 2024.
+• Spirit Wind: Explore the the Inuit narrative, The Soul That Let Itself Be Born Again in All the Animals Of The Earth, through Inuk Eco Artist Barry Best’s series of six woodcarving installations.

 Changing the Narrative through Events